top of page

 Ben Chou standing in front of City Hall

-Prices are out of control, wages are flat, and our communities are hurting.
-I'm running for City Council to fight for the middle class, the people who make New York City great.
+Prices are skyrocketing, wages aren't keeping up, and our communities are hurting.
+I'm running for City Council as a Democrat who fights for the middle class, the people who make New York City great.

 My name is Ben Chou.
-I'm an active-duty firefighter and a life-long resident of Northeast Queens.
+I'm an active-duty firefighter, a lifelong Northeast Queens resident, and a community-first leader guided by my faith.
 Not a politician.

 BC website right.png